Jieldé La Standard Work Lamp

-A big Jieldé “floor” lamp was used as prop in the Stella Blómkvist (Iceland) crime, drama, thriller TV mini-series from 2017.
+A big Jieldé “floor” lamp was used as prop in the 2017 Stella Blómkvist (Iceland) crime, drama, thriller TV mini-series.
 Starring Heida Reed as Stella.
 Also a Verner Panton Panthella floor lamp was used as a prop.
 You can find it over here on Vintageinfo.

 A Jieldé La Standard work lamp was used as a prop in the 1983 British-American horror film The Hunger.
 Starring Catherine Deneuve, David Bowie and Susan Sarandon.